View BRYAN NUNLEY's Obituary on herald-dispatch.com and share memories

 |

-BRYAN NUNLEY, 54, of Proctorville, Ohio, died June 12 in St. Mary's Medical Center, Huntington.
-He retired from the United States Air Force.
-Funeral services will be 2 p.m.
-Sunday, Hall Funeral Home and Crematory, Proctorville, Ohio.
-Visitation will be two hours before the service on Sunday at the funeral home.
-There will be a graveside service 11 a.m.
-Monday, Donel C. Kinnard Memorial State Veterans Cemetery, Dunbar, W.Va. www.ehallfuneralhome.com.
+BRYAN GLEN NUNLEY, 54, of Proctorville, Ohio, passed away on Wednesday, June 12, 2019, at St. Mary's Medical Center, Huntington.
+He was born June 29, 1964, in Huntington.
+He was a retired Air Force Veteran of 20 years, a member of Chapter #2, Huntington, and a member of VFW Post #1064, Huntington.
+He was preceded in death by his mother, Laura E. Nunley.
+He is survived by two sisters, Jeanette (Jim) Withrow of Charleston, W.Va., and Lizabeth Joy Nunley of California; and many, many friends.
+He was loved by many.
+He helped out his closest friends and all their families.
+He was the most generous and kind man anyone would come across and gave his all to benefit veterans.
+Funeral service will be held 2 p.m.
+Sunday, June 16, 2019, at Hall Funeral Home and Crematory in Proctorville, Ohio.
+Visitation will be held two hours before the service on Sunday, June 16, 2019, at the funeral home.
+A graveside service will be held 11 a.m.
+Monday, June 17, 2019, at Donel C. Kinnard Memorial State Veterans Cemetery in Dunbar, W.Va.
+Condolences may be expressed to the family at www.ehallfuneralhome.com.